Tennessee eager to move forward after Florida fiasco

 Tennessee can’t afford to dwell on what went wrong last week.
 The Vols’ schedule won’t allow it.

-The Vols are 31 ½-point underdogs at Georgia.
-After getting next week off, Tennessee visits No. 10 Auburn and No. 1 Alabama.
+The Vols are 31½-point underdogs at Georgia.
+After getting next week off, Tennessee visits No. 10 Auburn and hosts No. 1 Alabama.

 “We just have to keep going,” offensive tackle Trey Smith said.
 “We can’t do anything to affect what happened Saturday night unless we have a time travel machine, and (then) I’ll go back right now.”